-Businesses can gain an edge over competitors by outsourcing to a team of IT specialists who can resolve technical problems quickly and provide useful advice on technology solutions.
-Working with experienced IT technicians who keep up with the latest cybersecurity is a strong strategic and defensive move.
+Businesses can gain an edge over competitors by outsourcing to a team of IT specialists who can resolve technical problems quickly and provide helpful advice on technology solutions.
+Working with experienced IT technicians who keep up with the latest cybersecurity info is a solid strategic and defensive move.

-One way an IT consultant can be very influential in taking a business to its next level is by providing expertise for transitioning to a digital workplace.
-A third-party IT firm can test cloud software for a business and recommend solutions for increasing productivity.
+An IT consultant can be very influential in taking a business to its next level by providing expertise for transitioning to a digital workplace.
+A third-party IT firm can test cloud software for a company and recommend solutions for increasing productivity.

 Establish Cybersecurity Policies

-A business that's transitioning to a digital workplace must take cybersecurity very seriously since cybercriminals have increasingly targeted businesses of all sizes.
-Certain industries, such as healthcare organizations, must be compliant with federal regulations to protect the privacy of customers.
+A business transitioning to a digital workplace must take cybersecurity very seriously since cybercriminals have increasingly targeted businesses of all sizes.
+Specific industries, such as healthcare organizations, must comply with federal regulations to protect customers’ privacy.

 Every business needs to establish cybersecurity policies that determine how employees use the company's digital resources.
-Here are examples of policies a company can set for its staff:
+Here are examples of guidelines a company can set for its staff: